SAP/luigi/docs/luigi-client-api.md

 ### fromContext

-Sets the current navigation context to that of a specific parent node that has the [navigationContext](navigation-configuration.md) field declared in its navigation configuration.
+Sets the current navigation context to that of a specific parent node which has the [navigationContext](navigation-configuration.md) field declared in the navigation configuration.
 This navigation context is then used by the `navigate` function.

 #### Parameters